Good project management – key takeaways:

 Sometimes, the best way to make a decision quickly is by using this old technique that still works.
 You can use a piece of paper (or your phone) to create a list that will reflect your thoughts visually.
 In this way, you can identify the top priorities and speed up the project.
 You will also have a chance to see the disadvantages of making specific decisions.

 To get the most from this approach, you can create a ranking scale from 1 to 10 and evaluate each advantage and disadvantage of the decision that you might make.
 Add the points and try to figure out which option has advantages that significantly outweigh the disadvantages.
+You can do this free-style or on a project management template of your choice.

 4. Ask for advice